-CHEM 3584 Introduction to Biochemistry
+CHEM 3583 Introduction to Biochemistry

 A survey of the chemistry of living systems.
-This course will cover such topics as the nomenclature, structures, properties, and functions of the major classes of biomolecules - polypeptides, carbohydrates, lipids, and nucleic acids - some of their major metabolic pathways, including protein synthesis, glycolysis/gluconeogenesis, fatty acid oxidation, respiration, and enzyme purification methods, regulation, and kinetics.
-(Lecture: 3 hours, Lab: 3 hours, Spring Odd)
+This course will cover such topics as the nomenclature, structures, properties, and functions of the major classes of biomolecules - polypeptides, carbohydrates, lipids, and nucleic acids - some of their major metabolic pathways, including protein synthesis, glycolysis/gluconeogenesis, fatty acidoxidation, respiration, and enzyme purification methods, regulation, and kinetics.
+(Spring, Odd)

+(Lecture: 3 hours, Lab: 3 hours)

-Pre-requisite: BIOL 1524 and (CHEM 3314 or CHEM 3313) Co-requisite: CHEM 3653L
+Pre-requisite: BIOL 1524 and CHEM 3314 or CHEM 3313

-CHEM 3653 Principles of Biochemistry
+CHEM 3654 Principles of Biochemistry

 This course is designed to follow CHEM 3584.
-It will cover the fundamental principles of protein structure and function, enzymology, carbohydrate and lipid metabolism, biochemical energetics, membranes, nucleic acid and protein metabolism, information transfer and the genetic code, and the interdependence of biochemical pathways.
-(3 hours, Spring Even) Pre-requisite: CHEM 3584
+It will cover the fundamental principles of protein structure and function, glycolysis/gluconeogenesis, carbohydrate and lipid metabolism, biochemical energetics, membranes, nucleic acid and protein metabolism, fatty acid oxidation, information transfer, and the interdependence of biochemical pathways.
+(3 hours) (Spring, Even)